Origin of All the World’s a Stage

-Like several other phrases, this phrase has also been coined by William Shakespeare.
-Jaques has spoken this famous phrase in Act-II, Scene-VII of the play, As You Like It.
+Like several other phrases, this phrase was coined by William Shakespeare.
+Jacques has spoken this famous phrase in Act-II, Scene-VII of the play As You Like It.
 He says, “All the world’s a stage,/ And all the men and women merely players.”
-The meaning of this phrase is that this world is like a stage and all human beings are merely actors.
+The meaning of this phrase is that this world is like a stage show, and all human beings are merely actors.
 In fact, this speech is a continuance of the idea given by Orlando earlier in the play.

-Shakespeare draws attention of his readers towards a drama everyone lives and has to live throughout his life.
-He is really reducing the life of human beings to a performance, or an acting role that might look ridiculous.
-Simply he means that all human beings are players, and play their allotted roles in everyday lives.
+Shakespeare draws readers’ attention toward the drama everyone lives throughout their lives.
+He is really reducing the life of human beings to a performance, or an acting role, which might look ridiculous.
+Simply, he means that all human beings are players, who play their assigned roles in every day.
 For instance, if somebody is a soldier now, he is playing the role Lord has allotted to him.
 Same is the case with other professionals.
-Even several roles are common such as the role of a young lover, a haughty middle-aged man, or a great golfer.
+Even several roles are common such, as the role of a young lover, a haughty middle-aged man, or a great golfer.

 All the world’s a stage,